munificent/craftinginterpreters/book/resolving-and-binding.md

 ^code begin-scope

-Lexical scopes nest and in both the interpreter and the resolver, they are treated like a stack.
+Lexical scopes nest and in both the interpreter and the resolver.
+They behave like a stack.
 The interpreter implements that stack using a linked list -- the chain of Environment objects.
 In the resolver, we use an actual Java Stack:

 ^code scopes-field (1 before, 2 after)